-(October, 2020 update: Cristy Lee is under contract to Motor Trend, a part of Discovery Communications.
+(October, 2020 update: Cristy Lee is, I assume, under contract to Discovery Communications, the “parent” company of the Motor Trend “network,” which was the former “TV home” of Barrett-Jackson.
 The Barrett-Jackson auctions are now being aired on History and fyi, which are jointly owned by Disney and Hearst Communications, not Discovery.
 Perhaps a way could have been found to have her continue being a part of the Barrett-Jackson telecasts, perhaps not, but she will not be a part of the broadcasts for the foreseeable future.
 In fact, in the next year or so you may see her on a different type of show on another Discovery outlet, HGTV.)

 Dr. Zal will remember this record, but I doubt many others will.
 This was one of my favorite songs when I was 11-12 and I think may have been the first 45 I ever purchased.
 Of course, I still have it.
 To wit: